Houston Family Immigration Lawyer

-Connect with our firm for the help you need by contacting us at (713) 597-5642 or through our online request form.
+Connect with our immigration law firm for the help you need.
+Contact us by calling (713) 597-5642 or through our online request form today.

-The family-based immigration process includes providing all necessary paperwork and documentation, meeting deadlines, filing fees, and more.
+The process for family-based immigration involves providing all necessary paperwork and documentation, meeting deadlines, filing fees, and more.
 Different requirements exist depending on the familial relationship between the sponsoring immigrant and their family member.

 Under the law, two groups of visa categories exist for family-based immigration: